recepinanc/recepinanc.github.io/_posts/2021-01-31-cloud-terminology-I.md

 I've been coming across different terms about cloud technologies without actually getting my head around what they meant.
 Recently, I decided to study Cloud Technologies.
 I started creating a glossary for cloud terms to use them as references for my upcoming posts.

-With the first post of the "Cloud Terminology" series we are going to look at a small, but commonly used subset of cloud terms.
+With the first post of the "Cloud Terminology" series, we will look at a small but commonly used subset of cloud terms:
 * Public Cloud
 * Private Cloud
 * Virtual Private Cloud